Fast Geometric Projections for Local Robustness Certification: Introduction

-Numerous solutions have been proposed to address variants of this problem.
-These can be roughly categorized into three groups: learning rules that aim for robustness on known training data~\cite{madry2018towards,wong2017provable}, post-processing methods that provide stochastic guarantees at inference time~\cite{lecuyer2018certified,cohen19smoothing}, and verification routines that attempt to answer Equation~\ref{eq:local-robustness} (or a close analog of it) exactly~\cite{katz17reluplex,katz19marabou,ProvableBallFitting,tjeng18MIP,Fischetti18MILP,Cheng17Resilience} or via conservative over-approximation~\cite{weng18fastlip,singh2018robustness,balunovic2019geometric,Ehlers_2017,neurify,Dutta2018OutputRA}.
+We focus on the problem of network verification---for a given model and input, determining if Equation~\ref{eq:local-robustness} holds---particularly for the $\ell_2$ norm.
+Historically, the literature has primarily concentrated on the $\ell_\infty$ norm, with relatively little work on the $\ell_2$ norm; indeed, many of the best-scaling verification tools do not even support verification with respect to the $\ell_2$ norm.
+Nonetheless, the $\ell_2$ norm remains important to consider for ``imperceptible'' adversarial examples~\citep{rony2019l2}.
+Furthermore, compared to the $\ell_\infty$ norm, efficient verification for the $\ell_2$ norm presents a particular challenge, as constraint-solving (commonly used in verification tools) in Euclidean space requires a non-linear objective function, and cannot make as effective use of interval-bound propagation.

+Existing work on verifying local robustness for the $\ell_2$ norm falls into two primary categories: \emph{(1)}~expensive, but exact decision procedures, e.g., GeoCert~\citep{ProvableBallFitting} and MIP~\citep{tjeng18MIP}, or \emph{(2)}~fast, but approximate techniques, e.g., FastLin/CROWN~\citep{weng18fastlip,zhang18crown}.
 While approximate verification methods have shown promise in scaling to larger networks, they may introduce an additional penalty to robust accuracy by flagging non-adversarial points, thus limiting their application in practice.
-Exact methods impose no such penalty, but as they rely on expensive constraint-solving techniques, they often do not scale to even moderately-sized networks.
+Exact methods impose no such penalty, but as they rely on expensive constraint-solving techniques, they often do not scale well to even networks with a few hundred neurons.

-In this paper, we present a verification technique for Equation~\ref{eq:local-robustness} that neither relies on expensive constraint solving nor conservative over-approximation.
-We build on the observation that in Euclidean space, the angle between two random vectors of equal norm is with high probability $\pi/2 \pm O(1/\sqrt{m})$~{\citep[Chapter\ 2]{Blum2020}}.
-In other words, random vectors in high dimension are likely to be almost orthogonal, so the distance from a point to a hyperplane segment can often be approximated well by the distance from the point to its projection onto the corresponding hyperplane.
+In this paper, we focus on bridging the gap between these two approaches.
+In particular, we present a verification technique for Equation~\ref{eq:local-robustness} that neither relies on expensive constraint solving nor conservative over-approximation of the decision boundaries. \arxivonly{We build on the observation that in Euclidean space, the angle between two random vectors of equal norm is with high probability $\pi/2 \pm O(1/\sqrt{m})$~{\citep[Chapter\ 2]{Blum2020}}.
+In other words, random vectors in high dimension are likely to be almost orthogonal, so the distance from a point to a hyperplane segment can often be approximated well by the distance from the point to its projection onto the corresponding hyperplane.}